 If you have questions about the Child and Adult Care Food Program, contact the New York State Department of Health at 1-800-942-3858.

-The Administration for Children’s Services (ACS) provides free or low cost child care to eligible families living in New York City.
+The Administration for Children’s Services (ACS) provides free or low cost child care to eligible families living in New York State.
 Fees for child care services, if any, are based on a sliding scale.

 If you’re interested in subsidized child care, you should apply by contacting ACS-funded programs in your area.
 Go to 311 Online to search for ACS-funded child care programs near you.